Introduction

 -

-Anti-inflammatory: It relieves redness and irritation and is especially helpful for sensitive skin.
+Anti-inflammatory: It soothes redness and irritation and is especially helpful for sensitive skin.

 -